What are the risk factors for endometrial cancer?

 Endometrial cancer may be as much as 4 times more common in women with diabetes.
 Diabetes is more common in people who are overweight, but even people with diabetes who are not overweight have a higher risk of endometrial cancer.

 Endometrial cancer tends to run in some families.
 Some of these families also have an inherited tendency to develop colon cancer.
 This disorder is called hereditary nonpolyposis colon cancer (HNPCC).
 Another name for HNPCC is Lynch syndrome.
 In most cases, this disorder is caused by a defect in either the gene MLH1 or the gene MSH2.
 But at least 5 other genes can cause HNPCC: MLH3, MSH6, TGBR2, PMS1, and PMS2.
 An abnormal copy of any one of these genes reduces the body's ability to repair damage to its DNA.
 This results in a very high risk of colon cancer, as well as a high risk of endometrial cancer.
 Women with this syndrome have a 40% to 60% risk of developing endometrial cancer sometime during their lives.
 The risk of ovarian cancer is also increased.
-General information about inherited cancer syndromes can be found in our document Heredity and Cancer.
+General information about inherited cancer syndromes can be found in our document Family Cancer Syndromes.

 There are some families that have a high rate of only endometrial cancer.
 These families may have a different genetic disorder that hasn't been discovered yet.